Al-Ma'arri: Other works

+Views

 Opposition to religion

 Al-Ma'arri was a skeptic who denounced superstition and dogmatism in religion.
 This, along with his general negative view on life, has made him described as a pessimistic freethinker.
-One of the recurring themes of his philosophy was the right of reason against the claims of custom, tradition, and authority.
+Throughout his philosophical works, one of the recurring themes that he expounded upon at length was the idea that reason holds a privileged position over traditions.
+In his view, relying on the preconceptions and established norms of society can be limiting and prevent individuals from fully exploring their own capabilities.
 Al-Ma'arri taught that religion was a "fable invented by the ancients", worthless except for those who exploit the credulous masses.

 Al-Ma'arri criticized many of the dogmas of Islam, such as the Hajj, which he called "a pagan's journey".
 He rejected claims of any divine revelation and his creed was that of a philosopher and ascetic, for whom reason provides a moral guide, and virtue is its own reward.

-His religious scepticism and positively antireligious views extended beyond Islam and included both Judaism and Christianity, as well.
+His secularist views included both Judaism and Christianity as well.
 Al-Ma'arri remarked that monks in their cloisters or devotees in their mosques were blindly following the beliefs of their locality: if they were born among Magians or Sabians they would have become Magians or Sabians.
 Encapsulating his view on organized religion, he once stated: "The inhabitants of the earth are of two sorts: those with brains, but no religion, and those with religion, but no brains."